Virtual Global Education Limited

-Your Directors have pleasure in presenting the 28th Annual Report and theAudited Financial Statements for the financial year ended 31st March 2017.
+Your Directors have pleasure in presenting the 28th Annual Report and theAudited Financial Statements for the financial year ended March 31 2021.

 1. FINANCIAL HIGHLIGHTS

 Financial Summary and performance Highlights of your Company for the financial yearended March 31 2021 are as follows: